Priezt/safesurf/README.md

 Lightweight Web-browsing Isolation Service

 # Description
 Basically, SafeSurf uses Apache Guacamole (VNC client in browser) as frontend and Docker+XVNC+Chromium as backend.
-It opens the URL in Chromium in "sandbox" and let you surf the target site by VNC.
+It opens the URL in Chromium in docker container and let you browse the target site by VNC.

 # Installation
 ```